II. THE PROKARYOTIC CELL: BACTERIA

 Inflammation (def) is the first response to infection and injury and is critical to body defense.
 Basically, the inflammatory response is an attempt by the body to restore and maintain homeostasis (def) after injury.
 Most of the body defense elements are located in the blood, and inflammation is the means by which body defense cells and body defense chemicals leave the blood and enter the tissue around an injured or infected site.

-Body defense cells called macrophages (def), and dendritic cells (def) have pattern recognition receptors such as toll-like receptors on their surface that are specific for the peptidoglycan fragments and lipoteichoic acids in the Gram-positive cell wall and/or to NODs in their cytoplasm that are specific for peptidoglycan fragments.
+Body defense cells such as macrophages (def), and dendritic cells (def) have pattern recognition receptors such as toll-like receptors on their surface that are specific for the peptidoglycan fragments and lipoteichoic acids in the Gram-positive cell wall and/or to NODs in their cytoplasm that are specific for peptidoglycan fragments.

 2. The peptidoglycan and teichoic acids also activate the alternative complement pathway and the lectin pathway (def), defense pathways that play a variety of roles in body defense.